 · Your conceptual response to the art commission brief.
 This is a written response that describes your ideas and vision for the commission.

 · Visualisations – images of your concept, these can be drawings, CAD drawings, 3D renders, models or maquettes, CGI imagery, photography, moving image, VR/AR or other media.
 'Back of a envelope' quality scribbles are not acceptable at all and will only make your submission look amateur.

 · Proposed fabrication methodology.
 This is where you describe how the artwork will be made and you can include details of preferred suppliers, engineers, fabricators etc. You need to have a clear intention regarding fabrication at this stage, vague details will only raise red flags to commissioners.

 · Overview of artwork materials which clearly demonstrates your understanding of suitable materials for the location.
 The requirements around suitable materials can vary depending on the final location for the artwork.
-Public artworks have to be extremely durable and safe, weatherproof if located outdoors.
+Public artworks must be extremely durable and safe, weatherproof if located outdoors.

-Materials have to adhere to health and safety and fire regulations.
+Materials must adhere to health and safety and fire regulations.
 These requirements can become even more stringent in complex locations such as train stations.

-Healthcare settings have the additional requirement that all materials have to meet infection prevention and control regulations and specialist advice should be sought around what is acceptable for the settings.
+Healthcare settings have the additional requirement that all materials must meet infection prevention and control regulations and specialist advice should be sought around what is acceptable for the settings.

 · Maintenance and servicing requirements anticipated for the proposed artwork, this is where you must outline cleaning and maintenance requirements.